Skip to main content

 Government guidance on inclusive services and accessible services is clear that teams should think about exclusion before they build, bring a wide range of users into research, and test throughout design and delivery.

-The discussion makes the same point in more practical language.
-Bring in people with lived experience early, understand where the friction sits, and make sure product, technology, procurement, security, and inclusion teams are not working in separate lanes.
+That only works in practice when firms bring in people with lived experience early, understand where the friction sits, and make sure product, technology, procurement, security, and inclusion teams are not working in separate lanes.

 WCAG Matters, but It Is Not the Whole Story